Nextdoor/ndkale/README.md

 Kale is a python task worker library that supports priority queues on Amazon SQS.

-We have a blog post on Kale: [http://tmblr.co/ZZM89v1O9x1RI](http://tmblr.co/ZZM89v1O9x1RI)
+We have a blog post on Kale: [Nextdoor Taskworker: Simple, Efficient & Scalable](https://engblog.nextdoor.com/2014/08/13/nextdoor-taskworker-simple-efficient-scalable/)

 ## How does it work?